Elon Musk not joining Twitter’s board of directors after all - NewsBreak

 “Elon’s appointment to the board was to become officially effective on 4/9, but Elon shared that same morning that he would not be joining the board,” Agrawal wrote in a reposted note originally sent to Tesla employees.
 “I believe this is for the best.”

 Agrawal didn’t offer an explanation for Musk’s apparent decision.
 He said the board understood the risks of having Musk as a member.
-But it, “believed having Elon as a fiduciary of the company, where he, like all board members, has to act in the best interests of the company and all our shareholders, was the best path forward,” he wrote.Kmart down to 3 stores in US after NJ closing
+But it, “believed having Elon as a fiduciary of the company, where he, like all board members, has to act in the best interests of the company and all our shareholders, was the best path forward,” he wrote.Suddenly, Twitter’s biggest stakeholder is Tesla’s Elon Musk

 Musk posted a few cryptic tweets late Sunday, including one showing a meme saying, “In all fairness, your honor, my client was in goblin mode,” followed by one saying “Explains everything.”
 Another, later tweet was of an emoji with a hand over its mouth.